 What is a capo?
 If you’re wondering what this handy little accessory actually does, and how best to use it, then you’re in the right place!

-In this article, you’ll learn exactly what a capo is and how to use it, the benefits of using one, the pros and cons of each of the different styles available, and there’s also a free chart showing a the capo affects your tuning.
-I’ll even show you how to make your very own DIY capo at home!
+In this article, you’ll learn exactly what a capo is and how to use it, 7 reasons you NEED one, the pros and cons of each of the different styles available, and there’s also a free chart showing how a capo affects your tuning.
+Later on, I’ll even show you how to make your very own DIY capo at home!

 This is a fairly lengthy article, so why not use the links below to skip to the section that you’re interested in?
 Otherwise, settle in and we’ll get down to business!